To be eligible to apply for this program, applicants must:

 Eligible host institutions include foreign universities, inter-university research centres, international or national research institutes or laboratories, or other institutions with a research mandate.

 A host supervisor must be a researcher affiliated with and employed full time at an eligible host institution.
 Research assistants and postdoctoral fellows are not eligible to be host supervisors.
 If the host supervisor’s primary place of employment is outside academia, they must demonstrate that they have supervised graduate student researchers.

 The choice of host institution and host supervisor must be justified in your application.
 The application must also explain how the research study period abroad will further your research goals.

 Note: If you are unsure about the eligibility of a particular host supervisor or host institution, contact the respective agency prior to submitting your application.

-Allocations are no longer provided to the universities by CIHR, NSERC or SSHRC.
-McMaster will forward all eligible applications to each respective agency.
-Each agency requires a ranked list of their applications.
+Allocations are not provided to the universities by CIHR, NSERC or SSHRC.
+McMaster will forward a ranked list of eligible applications to each respective agency.

 The internal selection process and review procedures adopted by the institution must evaluate applications using the selection criteria listed below:

 The linkage between the CGS research goals, the activities outlined for the proposed research study period abroad, and the candidate’s future research/career goals, considering: